Evandro-developer/projeto-pesquisenews-frontend/README.md

 ### Registration and Login
 #### Mandatory Fields
 When registering or logging in, mandatory fields such as username, password, and email address are validated as the user fills them out.
-This means if the user leaves a field blank or enters invalid information, they will receive immediate feedback in the form of clear and contextually relevant error messages.
-This helps prevent the user from proceeding with incorrect information and reduces input errors.

 ### Search and Data Entry
 #### Real-Time Search